 Secondly, you must submit VAT returns with HMRC.
 This is to avoid your VAT registration number being rendered invalid or cancelled because of non-filings.
 If you require help with the preparation and filing of your quarterly VAT returns, our accountants will be more than happy to assist you.

 Genuine VAT number

 Another reason it’s important to check the EU VAT registration number is to ensure the VAT registration numbers are genuine.
-With this you can avoid paying for VAT on your goods and services where you are not obliged to.
+With this, you can avoid paying for VAT on your goods and services where you are not obliged to.
 Always remember that only VAT registered businesses are allowed to charge VAT to their customers.

 For example, If you paid for VAT on purchases to suppliers that do not have valid VAT numbers you will not be able to reclaim that VAT amount in your VAT return.
 HM Revenue and Customs would not issue the refund.
 You lose out in this situation.

 So It is important that you verify the VAT number before you either remove it from your sale invoice for EU Customers.
-Likewise you also check your suppliers who claimed they are VAT registered before you pay them.
+Likewise, you also check your suppliers who claimed they are VAT registered before you pay them.
 Especially when the VAT amount involved is considerable.
 This is to avoid scamming.
-This practice also create awareness and ensure everyone takes part to make sure VAT compliance function as it should be.
+This practice also creates awareness and ensure everyone takes part to make sure VAT compliance function as it should be.

 However, before you remove your VAT amount from your sales invoice, it is strongly recommended you verify the TVA or VAT numbers of your customers.
 Take note of the VAT number accordingly.
 You would need this information when completing your EC sales list too.

 Invalid VAT registration numbers

 In short, If the VAT or TVA numbers appeared to be incorrect, inform your customers or suppliers so they can contact their home country tax office or accountants to verify the situation.